wongfeizhu/PyKickass/README.md

 The program is pretty much menu driven and easy to follow.

-if you have any questions, fill free to contact me.
+if you have any questions, feel free to contact me.

 blk_ninja.